-These files contain information presented during EBI’s 16th annual Environmental Industry Summit, which was attended by over 100 environmental industry executives.
+The 2018 Environmental Industry Summit Presentations include files that contain information presented during EBI’s 16th annual Environmental Industry Summit, which was attended by over 100 environmental industry executives.
 Topics include Politics, Policy & Federal Outlook, a snapshot of environmental industry performance in 2017, 2020 year outlook and many more interesting topics.

 - EBJ Market Overview: State of the Industry 2017-2018 – Grant Ferrier, Editor-in-Chief, Environmental Business Journal.

-A snapshot of environmental industry performance in 2017 and growth forecast for 2018-2020 in key segments.
+A snapshot of environmental industry performance in 2017 and growth forecast for 2018-2020 in key segments is included in the 2018 Environmental Industry Summit Presentations.
 Top client sectors and emerging service areas are forecast featuring results of EBJ’s annual survey of 100+ executives.
 Perspective on regional markets and global opportunities as well as how investors, M&A, consolidation, polarization, client vs. service focus, technology, information, human resources and global strategy is impacting marketshare in C&E, remediation, industrial services and labs.

 - Politics, Policy & Federal Outlook – Andrew Paterson, EBJ Federal Markets Analyst, Principal at Verdigris Capital.